fleckenstein-m/fleckenstein-m.github.io/index.md

 ## Professional Activity

 + __Referee__
-  American Economic Review; Financial Management; Finance Research Letters; International Finance;
+  American Economic Review; Economic Letters; Finance Research Letters; Financial Management;
-  Journal of Banking \& Finance; Journal of Economic Dynamics, and Control;
+  International Finance; Journal of Banking and Finance; Journal of Economic Dynamics and Control;
-  Journal of Empirical Finance; Journal of Finance; Journal of Financial Intermediation; Journal of Financial and Quantitative Analysis; Journal of Monetary Economics; Journal of Money, Credit, and Banking; Management Science; Review of Asset Pricing Studies; Review of Economics and Statistics;
+  Journal of Empirical Finance; Journal of Finance; Journal of Financial and Quantitative Analysis;
+  Journal of Financial Intermediation; Journal of Financial Markets; Journal of Monetary Economics;
+  Journal of Money, Credit, and Banking; Management Science; Review of Asset Pricing Studies;
-  Review of Finance; Review of Financial Studies
+  Review of Economic Dynamics; Review of Economics and Statistics; Review of Finance; Review of Financial Studies

 + __Conference Program Committee__
-  2nd Short-Term Funding Markets Conference; Northern Finance Association 2019;
+  Northern Finance Association 2019--2021; 2nd Short-Term Funding Markets Conference
-  Northern Finance Association 2020

 + __Conference Session Chair__
   ASSA Annual Meeting 2017 (Liquidity and Trading in Bond and Derivatives Markets I); Paris Financial Management Conference 2017 (Financial Engineering and Derivatives I)